A fun and creative process that will encourage teamwork in your classroom!

 Whenever I can find an idea that our whole class can work on together in a successful way, I just love to put it into action!
 This handprint rainbow was perfect for everyone to join in!

 Before I share with you the details about our rainbow, I want you to know that we have been exploring color and color mixing for several weeks now.
-This rainbow is more of a wrap up of all we have been exploring and the children were quite familiar with how to mix the basic colors of red, blue, and yellow to make orange, green, and purple.
+This rainbow is more of a wrap up of all we have been exploring and the children were quite familiar with how to mix the primary colors of red, blue, and yellow to make secondary colors orange, green, and purple.

 To introduce the process, I read the story “Elmer and the Rainbow.”
 In this book, Elmer notices the rainbow is missing its color and sets out to find the end of the rainbow so he can give the rainbow some of his own color.
 After reading our story, it was time to add color to our rainbow too!